PufferFinance/PufferPool/README.md

 ![PUFFERS](docs/images/home.png)

 Puffer aims to provide robust and secure infrastructure for permissionless Ethereum validating, supercharged through EigenLayer restaking rewards.

+Puffer supports permissionless Ethereum validators by combining cryptoeconomic mechanisms (like bonded nodes and validator tickets) and technical safeguards (such as anti-slashers and Guardians).
+This framework ensures that validators operate securely and contributes to the network's decentralization.

 The PufferPool repo contains the smart contracts to handle all validator and restaking needs.

 ### Documentation
 ---